 101. BEGINNING GERMAN I 3 cr.
 Introduction to German, with focus on speaking, listening, reading, and writing.
 Students learn to ask and answer questions and share information about themselves, their families, and their daily activities.
-Open only to students with no previous study of German.
+Open only to students with little or no previous study of German.
 (Fall)

 201-202.
 INTERMEDIATE GERMAN I, II: ISSUES IN GERMAN-SPEAKING CULTURES 3 cr. each.
 Prerequisite for 201: GR 102 or equivalent; prerequisite for GR 202: GR 201 or equivalent.
 Grammar review and practice of speaking, writing, reading, and listening, coupled with themes in contemporary German society, including geography, German history since 1945, popular culture, and multiculturalism.
 (Fall-201, Spring-202)